-As COPD Awareness Month continues through November, the Lung Institute wants to take time to recognize World COPD Day.
+As COPD Awareness Month continues through November, the Lung Health Institute wants to take time to recognize World COPD Day.
 This year, World COPD Day 2015 will be Wednesday, Nov.
 18.

 What is World COPD Day?